EJShim/emscripten-vtk-examples/README.md

+# These examples cannot be run for now

+ For checking VTK update

 # Building WebAssembly examples with rendering

 This example aims to provide a base example on how to create an example using